 DLC’s specific activities include:

-Litigation and Regulatory (non-Lobbying) Advocacy.
-DLC litigated and eventually negotiated settlement of the Administrative Assessment proceeding before the Copyright Royalty Board and filed comments in response to the USCO’s Notices of Inquiry and Notices of Proposed Rulemaking in proceedings to develop the regulations implementing the MMA.
+- Litigation and Regulatory (Non-Lobbying) Advocacy DLC litigated and eventually negotiated a settlement of the Administrative Assessment proceeding before the Copyright Royalty Board and filed comments in response to the USCO’s Notices of Inquiry and Notices of Proposed Rulemaking in proceedings to develop the regulations implementing the MMA.
 It is important to note that DLC is statutorily prohibited from engaging in lobbying activity.

-Engaging in Education and Outreach.
-DLC assists in publicizing the existence of The MLC to the digital music industry, and educates digital music services and copyright owners about the blanket license.
+- Engaging in Education and Outreach DLC assists in publicizing the existence of The MLC to the digital music industry, educates copyright owners about the blanket license, and helps to locate and identify copyright owners of unmatched works.

 Specific obligations of DLC are identified in the MMA and can be found here.